-Targeted micro-bubbles detect artery inflammation, study findsDecember 12th, 2012 in Cardiology /
+Targeted micro-bubbles detect artery inflammation, study findsDecember 12, 2012 in Medicine & Health / Cardiology

 (Medical Xpress)—Heart disease is a leading cause of death throughout the world.
 Doctors say that it is important to detect heart disease early before it becomes too serious.
 Now, researchers at the University of Missouri have found a way that they believe could help detect heart disease before it progresses too far as well as identify patients who are at risk for strokes.